sublimehq/sublime_text/README.md

     * Any related software which may cause ST to act strangely

     Also keep in mind to clearly separate fact from speculation.
 *   Try to find a way to **reproduce** the problem and write down precise steps.
-It might be useful to include a code example for this. **if a specific code produces the bug, try to share the code**
+It might be useful to include a *code example* for this.
 *   Workarounds or other related tips on how to avoid the issue are welcome.

-We won't slaughter you if you can't fulfill all of these steps but prepare to answer a few question if we think we're lacking information.
+We won't slaughter you if you can't fulfill all of these steps, but prepare to answer a few question if we think we're lacking information.

-If you want to be really good at reporting bugs you can also read [these guidelines](https://landfill.bugzilla.org/bugzilla-tip/page.cgi?id=bug-writing.html) for bugzilla bugs.
+If you want to be really good at reporting bugs, you can also read [these guidelines](https://landfill.bugzilla.org/bugzilla-tip/page.cgi?id=bug-writing.html) for bugzilla bugs.

 ## Filing an enhancement or a feature request